-Relatively high speed Internet access is needed to provide useful video as well as audio interaction.
+High speed Internet access is needed to provide useful video as well as audio interaction.
 So much is conveyed through a person’s face and even body posture that both video and audio are required to pursue counseling through Care Port.

 There are advantages and disadvantages to both in person and online therapy.
 For online counseling, these include: